WASdev/ci.docker.websphere-traditional/base/README.md

 # Building an IBM WebSphere Application Server traditional base image from binaries

-The following instructions can be used to build an IBM WebSphere Application Server traditional base image from binaries for either V8.5.5 or V9.0.0.
+The following instructions can be used to build an IBM WebSphere Application Server traditional base image from binaries for V9.0.0.

-## Binaries required for V8.5.5

-* IBM Installation Manager binaries from [Passport Advantage](http://www-01.ibm.com/software/passportadvantage/pao_customer.html)

-  IBM Installation Manager binaries:
-  * Install_Mgr_v1.6.2_Lnx_WASv8.5.5.zip (CIK2GML)

-* IBM WebSphere Application Server Base traditional binaries from [Passport Advantage](http://www-01.ibm.com/software/passportadvantage/pao_customer.html) / [Fix Central](http://www-933.ibm.com/support/fixcentral/)

-  IBM WebSphere Application Server Base traditional V8.5.5 binaries:
-  * WAS_V8.5.5_1_OF_3.zip (CIK1QML)
-  * WAS_V8.5.5_2_OF_3.zip (CIK1RML)
-  * WAS_V8.5.5_3_OF_3.zip (CIK1SML)

-  Fixpack V8.5.5.10 binaries:
-  * 8.5.5-WS-WAS-FP0000010-part1.zip
-  * 8.5.5-WS-WAS-FP0000010-part2.zip

-  IBM WebSphere SDK Java Technology Edition V8.0.2.10 binaries:
-  * 8.0.2.10-WS-IBMWASJAVA-Linux.zip

 ## Binaries required for V9.0.0